 This one wouldn’t be so bad if it were not accompanied by a disappointed look when you answer no. Amazingly I haven’t read every single book in the universe.
 Even at my reading rate of 1-2 books per week, I’m still a long way off.
 The assumption that writers must be familiar with all books actually leads some poor writers to lie about the books they’ve read.
 “Ah yes, War and Peace?
 I read it many times.”

 Ah hello stranger who I’ve known for about 20 minutes.
 Yes of course you’re in my book, would you like any family members in there too?
 Actually, I don’t include names of friends in any content I write.
 Because you know, royalties might get expensive!

 #4 “I wrote some stuff, too!
 Can I send my story to you for you to look over and tell me how it is?”#howtoannoyawriter

 Friends and family aside, basically no. Or I can do it and charge you for editing…. no?
 Writers may be at home all day or seem like they are not working but bills have to be paid and writing pays those bills.
 Happy to give advice but editing your whole book for free isn’t really part of the deal.

 #5 “You should write a book about…” #howtoannoyawriter

 This is usually followed by the most inane subject ever.
 “No, it’s ok, I really don’t want to write about that.” …..
 “Oh but you really should”….
 Please stop before one of us dies.
-To write a book, a writer needs to be really passionate about it.
+To write a book or even an article, a writer needs to be really passionate about it.
 Writing one because a friend thought it would be nice doesn’t really work.
 Maybe just write it yourself?

 I hope you enjoyed my cheeky look at 5 Annoying Things People Say To Writers.
 Did I miss one?
 Tweet me @Charli_Says and let me know.